Brasil-Rental-Karts/brk-cache-worker/README.md

 # BRK Cache Worker

-A Node.js worker service that consumes messages from RabbitMQ and updates a Redis cache based on the operation type (INSERT, UPDATE, DELETE).
+A worker service that consumes messages from RabbitMQ and updates Redis cache accordingly.
+Built with TypeScript and Node.js.

 ## Overview